rclone/rclone/MANUAL.md

 Copying the entire directory with '-l'

 ```
-$ rclone copyto -l /tmp/a/file1 remote:/tmp/a/
+$ rclone copy -l /tmp/a/ remote:/tmp/a/
 ```

 The remote files are created with a '.rclonelink' suffix